National Library of Azerbaijan: Usage of the National Library

 Citizens of Azerbaijan, as well as citizens from other countries, who have reader card may use the library free of charge.
 But some services such as scan of the documents, photocopy, ordering book from other/foreign libraries are payable.

-Any Azerbaijani and foreign citizen may get a reader card submitting his/her identification documents such as IDs or passports and driving license.
+Any Azerbaijani and foreign citizen may get a reader card by submitting their identification documents such as IDs or passports and driving license.
 The reader card is given to all user groups for once use.
 Usage of reader card not belonging to you is forbidden.
-Library items are given to the readers by control paper which is filled in by the reader at the control point.
+Library items are given to the readers by control paper, which is filled in by the reader at the control point.

 Entering the library halls with mobile phones in general mode, outdoor clothes and cameras, as well as with big bags is forbidden.
 The library allows the readers to use their personal laptops.
 But plugging flash drives and discs into the computers of the library is also forbidden.

 It is strictly forbidden to photocopy the documents protected in the Rare Books Fund and museum of the library, the archives of the Azerbaijan Literature Department and the newspapers printed in the newspaper fund, and the manuscripts of the Notaries and Fonts Department.
 Photocopies of these literatures are only permitted by the department for organization of electronic resources.
 It is forbidden to take literature from the Rare Books Fund and the Azerbaijan Literature Archive Fund.